givo/kurento-rtpendpoint/README.md

 # RtpEndpoint Example

+**I have created a library for simplifing Kurento endpoint initialization, will be uploaded soon**

 ## Introduction

 This is a `Node.js` example which creates a [RtpEndpoint][1] to [WebRtcEndpoint][2] pipeline in [Kurento][4] media server.